 Tudor Period (1485 to 1603)

 Little is known about Martham during this period of just over 100 years.
-There are no remains of any Tudor buildings in the village.
+There are no remains of any Tudor buildings in the village although the foundations of the Vicarage are believed to date from the period.
 The biggest event of the period was undoubtedly the turbulence caused by the Reformation under Henry VIII.
 It began with his quest for a male heir.
 When Pope Clement VII refused to annul Henry’s marriage to Catherine of Aragon, so that he could remarry, the English king declared in 1534 that he alone should be the final authority in matters relating to the English church.
 The break from the Catholic Church to that of the Church of England must have had effects even in this part of remote East Anglia.

 The Vicars of the time must have had a difficult time and this account from the diary of the Vicar at Rollesby must have equally applied at Martham: